Home

 And while you are there, stop for a barbie or a picnic at the nearby Tidbinbilla Nature Reserve and also see wildlife and wetlands.

-If you are in Canberra during spring don't miss the glorious flower rejuvenation festival, Canberra Floriade.
+If you are in the capital of Australia during spring don't miss the glorious flower rejuvenation festival, Floriade Canberra.